Wills & Estate Planning

 How Does a Trust Fund Work?

 Trust funds can hold lots of kinds of property, from cash to investments to real estate to artwork.
-They can even hold whole businesses in them.
+They can even hold businesses in them.
 Basically anything that is valuable can go in a trust fund.

 What Are the Benefits of a Trust Account?